simonmichael/hledger_site/src/doc.md

 ## Cookbook

-Other docs, tips, and notes, are collected here.
+Additional docs, tips, and notes.

 ### USING HLEDGER